ZachoH/Copenhagen_city_data/_posts/2025-03-31-Children-in-the-city-of-Copehagen.markdown

 <figure id="fig8">
   <iframe src="{{ site.baseurl }}/assets/plots/daycare_vs_playgrounds_dual_axis.html" width="100%" height="600" frameborder="0"></iframe>
   <figcaption style="text-align: center; font-style: italic; margin-top: 10px;">
-    <strong>Figure 8:</strong> Daycare Coverage vs Playgrounds per 1000 Kids. ***indsæt link***
+    <strong>Figure 8:</strong> Daycare Coverage vs Playgrounds per 1000 Kids.<a href="https://www.opendata.dk/city-of-copenhagen/daginstitutioner">[Day care data]</a>
   </figcaption>
 </figure>

 Many parents in Copenhagen has found it a struggle to find daycare for their children, due to long waitlists and overcrowded institutions.
 And an article from  <a href="https://cphpost.dk/2012-04-23/general/daycare-woes-continue-for-copenhagen-parents/">"The Copenhagen Post"</a> descibed these challenges in 2012, where the Mayor of Copenhagen Frank Jensen stated that by 2014 "there will be daycare for everyone within four kilometres of their home."
 By clicking on the blue legend ("Daycare coverage(%)") it is possible to explore the level of access parents have to daycare services for their children.
 This estimation is based on a baseline where the share of children in ages 0-4 years compared to the number of daycare institutions in the entirety of Copenhagen relates to 100%, making it possible to find the distribution in each city district.
 This analysis reveals that Østerbro, Amager, and Vanløse have the lowest share of daycare institutions, while Indre By stands out with an exceptionally high concentration of daycare facilities.
 Similar to the playgrounds, this could again be due to the limited access in the central part of Copenhagen, leading to smaller daycare institutions that are unable to accommodate a large number of children.

 The central district of Copenhagen, boasts a relatively high number of playgrounds and daycare facilities, which is a positive feature for families.
-However, <ref target="fig9">Figure 10</ref> shows that these inner parts of the city has significantly high levels of noise pollution, likely caused by urban activities and dense traffic, not preferable for children to spend their day in.
+However,  <a href="#fig9">Figure 9</a> shows that these inner parts of the city has significantly high levels of noise pollution, likely caused by urban activities and dense traffic, not preferable for children to spend their day in.

 This uneven distribution of amenities, with some areas offering abundant green spaces and others lacking basic facilities and institutions, highlights a key issue: access to nature and recreational areas is not equally distributed across the city, resulting in some areas being a better fit for families contributing to social and spatial inequalities.